isomerpages/gb-assist/pages/solutionrepo/solution303.md

 #### Things to Note
 More than or equal to quipment must meet the following specifications:
-- Minimum loading speed of 150 packets per minute
+- Minimum 400 pieces per hour
-- Able to insert oxygen scavenger packets of varied sizes
+- Must be able to seal at least 2 trays at once (optional)
+- Tabletop size (optional)

 Additional criteria:
 - =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR